Photograph of Wilson's Bird-of-paradise

 Spoon-billed Sandpiper Eurynorhynchus pygmeus

-This unique and increasingly rare bird nests in far northeast Siberia, Arctic Russia, and spends the winter in eastern India, Bangladesh and east Asia where the best places in the world to see Spoon-billed Sandpiper include Ban Pak Thale in Southern Thailand.
+This unique and increasingly rare bird nests in far northeast Siberia and spends the northern winter in eastern India, Bangladesh and east Asia where the best places in the world to see Spoon-billed Sandpiper include the area around the small island of Shanyutan in the Minjiang Estuary near Fuzhou in southeast China, and Ban Pak Thale in Southern Thailand.
 Another site where it has been known to winter is Xuan Thuy National Park in Vietnam while less accessible wintering areas include the Lower Meghna Delta in Bangladesh and the Bay of Martaban in Myanmar.
-During migration it may be seen at the Min Estuary near Fuzhou and the Yangkou Estuary near Shanghai in China, and birds still occur at Mai Po Nature Reserve in Hong Kong during their northbound spring migration but this species is less regular there than it used to be.
+On migration birds also occur near Fuzhou and especially at Dongtai Tiaozini near Shanghai, where 80 were counted in September 2020 (with 1150 Spotted Greenshanks, 96% of the world population!), and birds still occur at Mai Po Nature Reserve in Hong Kong during their northbound spring migration but this species is much less regular there than it used to be.
+During the northern summer Heritage Expeditions operate a cruise which includes looking for Spoon-billed Sandpipers on their nesting grounds.
+The ship usually visits Kamchatka and the Commander Islands as well as Meinypil’gyno, which is the main monitored breeding site, and the Chukotka coastline, where the species is also known to nest.

 Egyptian Plover Pluvianus aegyptius

-This is one of the most brilliant of all birds.
-It occurs mainly along rivers in tropical West Africa where the best places to see Egyptian Plover include Niokolo Koba National Park in Senegal, inland Gambia, Tiwai Island in Sierra Leone, the White Volta River in Ghana, and Benoue National Park in Cameroon.
+This is one of the most brilliant of all birds, in a family all of its own.
+It occurs mainly along rivers in tropical West Africa where the best places in the world to see Egyptian Plover include Niokolo Koba National Park and nearby lodges in Senegal, inland Gambia, Tiwai Island in Sierra Leone, the White Volta River in Ghana and Benoue National Park in Cameroon.

 Ross’s Gull Rhodostethia rosea

 An exquisite bird which occurs only in the High Arctic, even in the northern winter when it actually moves north from its nesting grounds to the pack-ice of the Arctic Ocean.
-The best place in the world to see Ross’s Gull in all its glory (pink breeding plumage) is the Kolyma Delta in Arctic Russia, although there is also a chance in Arctic Canada and during the winter birds may wander south as far as northwest Europe.
+The best place in the world to see Ross’s Gull in all its glory (pink breeding plumage) is the Kolyma Delta in Arctic Russia, although there is also a chance in Arctic Canada.
+During the autumn, especially in late September and early October, Ross's Gulls migrate through Barrow in Alaska and often linger, sometimes thousands of them!
+During the northern winter stray birds may wander south from the Arctic, some as far as northwest Europe where they are much appreciated by the many birders.

 Arctic Tern Sterna paradisaea